danielsvedberg/pyBAKS/readme.md

 ## Usage

 ### Base functions
-The base/main function of pyBAKS is `pyBAKS.baks()`.
+The core function of pyBAKS is `pyBAKS.baks()`.
 It takes a vector of spiketimes, a corresponding time-index vector, and the alpha parameter as input, and returns a firing rate estimate, and the kernel bandwidth for each index:
 ```python
 import pyBAKS
 import numpy as np